✈️ Alternate Art Expansion Deep Dive

 - 6 min read

-The IADS: The Game Alternate Art Expansion Set is purely cosmetic, but it's essential for players who want to represent a wider range of international Orders of Battle.
-While the Base Game showcases the classic late-Cold War lineup (F-15, F-16, B-52, B-1, SA-5, SA-13, U-2), this expansion gives your decks a global flair with aircraft from around the world.
+The IADS: The Game Alternate Art Expansion Set is cosmetic, but it's essential for players who want to represent foreign and legacy aircraft.
+While the Base Game showcases the classic late-Cold War lineup (F-15, F-16, B-52, B-1, SA-5, SA-13, U-2), this expansion gives your decks a global flair with aircraft from around the kicking down the door to a whole slew of House Rules and Special Capabilities not strictly captured in this expansion.

 Here’s what’s included in the set — along with the Wikipedia summary of their role in modern air warfare: